flattiverse/connector-csharp/PROTOCOL.md

 There are more flags a unit can have like `masking` (in the C# connector the property `IsMasking`) or `solid` (in the C# connector the property `IsSolid`).
 Those flags are entirely calculated from the status of the unit itself.
 For instance a sun is always `masking` meaning you can't scan "through" a suns core.

 * Names (`name`) must match the criteria for proper names.
 However, the server can create dynamic names which include forbidden characters like a `#` (hashtag).
-* The `team` property specifies the team this unit belongs to.
+* The `t`eam property specifies the team this unit belongs to.
 It is possible to have no team assigned to a unit.
 In that case `team` can be `null` or you just don't send the `team` property at all.
-* The `position` is the current position of the unit in the game.
+* The `p`osition is the current position of the unit in the game.
 This is a in game status and can't be set via the map editr.
 There can't be an unit without position.
 A position is always a `vector`.
-* The `setPosition` is the position relevant for the map editor API and also is the center for the `orbiting` instruction.
+* The `P`osition is the position relevant for the map editor API and also is the center for the `orbiting` instruction.
 This values isn't there if you scan the unit in game.
-* The `radius` is mandatory and every scannable unit has one.
+* The `r`adius is mandatory and every scannable unit has one.
 Don't use this value for the map editor, it will be ignored.
-* The `setRadius` is mandatory and must be given for every unit specified via the map editor API.
+* The `R`adius is mandatory and must be given for every unit specified via the map editor API.
 It's the configured radius for the unit.
 However, some units may change their radius due to in game activities and therefore `setRadius` and `radius` may differ.
-* The `gravity` property can be omitted by sending null or leaving out the property at all.
+* The `g`ravity property can be omitted by sending null or leaving out the property at all.
-* The `orbiting` array can also be omitted if oyu don't want to have a `steady` unit.
+* The `o`rbiting array can also be omitted if oyu don't want to have a `steady` unit.
 All sub values are mandatory:
-  * `distance` specifies the distance from the current position the orbiting operation will move the unit.
+  * `d`istance specifies the distance from the current position the orbiting operation will move the unit.
-  * `angle` specifies the start-angle of the orbiting calculations.
+  * `a`ngle specifies the start-angle of the orbiting calculations.
-  * `interval` specifies how many ticks it takes for one unit to move around it's orbitee position.
+  * `i`nterval specifies how many ticks it takes for one unit to move around it's orbitee position.

 ### Sun (`sun`)